illinois-impact/2016fa_ece408_project/README.md

 ## Remote Development Environment

 The easiest way to develop the project is to use rai through the following prebuilt binaries.
+Currently we only support Linux and OSX.
+For students with Windows, you can use the Linux on [EWS](http://it.engineering.illinois.edu/ews) for RAI.

 **NOTE:** Even if you use your local development environment, your final code must run within the RAI system.
 Also, your final report performance measurements must be done within RAI.